 Reading time: 4min

-The spare parts management of machine spare parts will change completely in the next 5-10 years.
+The management of machine spare parts will completely change in the next 5-10 years.
 Instead of multi-million-dollar spare parts inventories, at the factories of many operators, a business model of availabilities, in the form of services, will emerge.

-This will shift today's CAPEX intensive practices to OPEX-based models.
-Concretely, this means that inventories will disappear from the books (off-balancing) of the operators as a relic of the past.
-This way, additional scrapping costs are avoided, which are usually caused when machines are decommissioned or unused spare parts are removed from the warehouses after years.
+This will shift today's CAPEX intensive practices into OPEX-based models.
+More specifically, this means inventories will disappear from the operator books (off-balancing) and become a thing of the past.
+This avoids additional scrapping costs, which are generated when machines are decommissioned or unused spare parts are removed from the warehouses after many years.

-In this context, SPARETECH has identified three key drivers that describe this change process of spare parts management.
-These are:
+SPARETECH has identified three key drivers that describe this change process of spare parts management.
+They are:

 - Automation und